kwinsor5/jQXel/README.md

 ### JSONTable
 * headers (Array<JSONHeader>) - The header cells passed on initialization
 * footer (Array<JSONData>) - The footer cells passed on initialization
+* className (string) - The collection of class names to apply to the table container (space delimited)
 * selectedCell (SelectedCell) - The cell object designated when a cell is active
 * highlightedRows (Array<JSONRow>) - An array of JSONRow objects for the highlighted rows
 * getClipboardText() {string} - Returns an array of JSONRow objects for the currently highlighted rows